golemfactory/golem-architecture/arch-snapshot/arch.md

 Debit Notes are sent at regular intervals during the execution of an activity to inform the Requestor Agent of the accumulating costs of the Agreement.
 These notes act as building blocks that support various payment schemes.
-The handling of Debit Notes by agents is governed by the terms negotiated in the Agreement.
+The handling of Debit Notes by Agents is governed by the terms negotiated in the Agreement.
 Generally, Debit Notes serve the following purposes:
 - Informing the Requestor Agent about resource usage and activity costs, and obtaining explicit acceptance of these costs.
 - Acting as a health check, allowing the Provider Agent to monitor if the Requestor Agent is still active and hasn’t abandoned the Agreement, helping avoid not getting paid.